 Mindfulness can help to improve emotional well-being and mood by reducing stress and anxiety associated with chronic pain.

-By promoting relaxation and reducing the physiological response to stress, mindfulness can help individuals to feel calmer and more centered.
+By promoting relaxation and reducing the physiological stress response, mindfulness can help individuals to feel calmer and more centered.

 3. Enhanced Ability to Cope with Pain and Promote Self-Care